diversario/embargo/README.md

     });

 By doing this, you're saying that `require('someModule')` will return an object with a `doStuff` property that you specified in `overrides` object, instead of actual module exports.
 This override will propagate to all `require` calls in the current VM.

-Relative paths are not supported at the moment, only modules residing in `node_modules` directory.
+It should also work for modules `require`d through relative path.

 # License